jhpce-jhu/jhpce_mkdocs/docs/slurm/tips-sacctmgr.md

 # (these stats might be since the last time the slurmctld was restarted??)
 sacctmgr show stats | less

-# You can clear the stats and then watch how quickly a suspicuous user racks up RPC calls
+# You can clear the stats and then watch how quickly a suspicious user racks up RPC calls
 sacctmgr clear stats
 ```